builderscon/builderscon/README.md

 ## Release of Materials

-In general, all content from Beacon SHOULD be released to the public, including talk slides and recordings.
-Presenters MAY decline to release these materials, and Beacon organizers MUST ask for their explicit permission to do so.
-However in order for it to be "Beacon", the majority of the content MUST be released to the public.
+In general, all content from builderscon SHOULD be released to the public, including talk slides and recordings.
+Presenters MAY decline to release these materials, and builderscon organizers MUST ask for their explicit permission to do so.
+However in order for it to be "builderscon", the majority of the content MUST be released to the public.

-## Organizing Your Beacon
+## Organizing Your builderscon

-Upon signing an agreement with the Beacon committee, you are allowed to host Beacon yourself.
+Upon signing an agreement with the builderscon committee, you are allowed to host builderscon yourself.

 Some restrictions: